VirgilSecurity/virgil-keyknox-x/README.md

 ### Installation

-Virgil Keyknox is provided as a set of frameworks.
+Virgil Keyknox SDK is provided as a set of frameworks.
 These frameworks are distributed via Carthage and CocoaPods.
 Also in this guide, you find one more package called VirgilCrypto (Virgil Crypto Library) that is used by the SDK to perform cryptographic operations.

 Frameworks are available for:
 - iOS 9.0+